 Direct mail is a method where you send out print media (flyers, leaflets, boxes, etc.) to people’s homes.
 This is the way marketing was done traditionally before the advent of the internet and social media.

-Despite this method seeming ‘outdated’ it is surprisingly effective, with statistics showing that it can have a 29% return on investment, just one percent less than social media.
+Despite this method seeming ‘outdated’ or 'traditional'it is surprisingly effective, with statistics showing that it can have a 29% return on investment, just one percent less than social media.
 In fact, this method being less popular nowadays can work to your advantage meaning that people are more likely to pay an interest in what has come through their door - particularly if it offers a discount or a promotion.

 A popular way that companies are using this marketing technique nowadays is through the medium of PR packages.
 A PR package is a personalised package with items from your business that you send out to a list of customers or influencers to try and raise your brand awareness.
 When people are sent packages in the post they are excited and will very often share it on social media.
 If the package is personalised, even better!